Last Updated on October 21, 2021

 Dichloroisocyanuric acid (commonly abbreviated “Dichlor”) is also used as a chemical pool shock treatment mostly for residential pools.
 It is used for chlorine doses as well as shock treatments and contains less chlorine than the Cal-Hypo treatment at around 50% chlorine.

-Like Cal-Hypo, some brands recommend dissolving it before adding it to your pool while others specifically instruct users to dump it right in their pool without dissolving.
+Like Cal-Hypo, some brands recommend dissolving it before adding it to your pool water while others specifically instruct users to dump it right in their pool without dissolving.
 Follow the instructions on your chosen pool shock for safety.

 This pool shock treatment must also be used after dusk for the same reasons.
 The chlorine in this treatment will burn away from the sun during the day before it can do its job of killing bacteria and algae.